1millionwomentotech/toolkitten/summer-of-code/week-11/day-2.md

 ### Creating an UI-only screen

-* Create a screenspace camera and add a sprite renderer to cover all of the camera view.
+* Create a screenspace camera Canvas and add a sprite renderer to cover all of the camera view.
 Even without implementing the AR camera prefab, when using Vuforia, the AR behaviour will be forced in all scenes.
 * Play around inserting Buttons, input fields, images etc.